TenjinInc/invar/README.md

 ### Configurations

-Configurations are values that change based on the *system* the app is installed on.
+Configurations are values that depend on the *local system environment*.
+They do not generally change depending on what you're *doing*.
 Examples include:

 * Database name
 * API options
+* Gem or library configurations

 ### Secrets